lchski/lucascherkewski.com/_newsletters/2020-05-03-139-beautiful-words.md

 > A national library can, I believe, be a sort of creative workshop, and a place in which material is stored for future readers to find clues in order to imagine better worlds.
 (143)

 When I describe this as citizenship, I mean it in the civic sense—not holding one passport or another, but participating actively in your society and, directly or indirectly, its politics.
 That can take many forms.
 It can be participating directly, yes.
-But in difficult times, when it seems too daunting to engage, it can also mean preparing ourselves—[sowing the seeds inside us for future action](https://lucascherkewski.com/study/earthworming/).
+But in difficult times, when it seems too daunting to engage, it can also mean preparing ourselves through reflection—[sowing the seeds inside us for future action](https://lucascherkewski.com/study/earthworming/).

----
+## 2.

 Mary Oliver is best known as a poet, but she also wrote essays.
 They read like essays written by a poet, wonderfully so.
 In _Upstream_, Oliver describes disciplined, creative work: